cloud-gov/pages-redirects/README.md

 [![Build Status](https://travis-ci.org/18F/pages-redirects.svg?branch=master)](https://travis-ci.org/18F/pages-redirects)

-**UNDER DEVELOPMENT**

-Redirects traffic from previous pages.18f.gov sites to their new URLs.
+Redirects traffic from previous pages.18f.gov sites to their new URLs, which must be a subdomain of `18f.gov` (eg `pages.18f.gov/boop` → `boop.18f.gov`).

 ## Adding a new redirect

-To add a new redirect from a retired pages.18f.gov to its new subdomain home, you will need to edit [`pages.yml`](/pages.yml).
+To add a new redirect from a retired pages.18f.gov to its new 18f.gov-subdomain home, you will need to edit [`pages.yml`](/pages.yml).
 Please open a [Pull Request](https://github.com/18F/pages-redirects/pull/new/master) with your modifications.